The Story of Mary and Martha: 6 Inspiring Lessons

 Jesus said, “Leave her alone, so that she may keep it for the day of my burial.
 For the poor, you always have with you, but you do not always have me.”

-I mentioned earlier that I had some scripture treasure to share with you about Mary.
+I mentioned earlier that I had some scripture treasure to share about Mary.

 Here it is: It’s all about a very expensive bottle of perfume!